Jason Delay Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Jason Delay and his .452 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Kyle Hendricks and the Chicago Cubs at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Jason Delay (.400 on-base percentage in past 10 games, 60 points above season-long percentage), battle starting pitcher Javier Assad and the Chicago Cubs at PNC Park, Sunday at 1:35 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Cardinals.
+In his last game he had a one-hit performance (1-for-3) against the Cubs.

 Jason Delay Game Info & Props vs. the Cubs